-As someone who has an insatiable appetite for traveling the world.
+As someone who has an insatiable appetite for travelling the world.
 The plot for Berlin Syndrome is a scary one for me.
 It hits me on an emotional and personal level.
 While I never went through what Clare does in the film.
 I've felt the isolation and fear.
-While traveling through Greece.
+While travelling through Greece.
 I was drugged while out on a night of clubbing, then driven to a deserted location, attacked and left with nothing but my shirt, undies, and high-tops.
 My passport with my new UK Visa in it, mobile phone and wallet were stolen.
 To come to it in the dark, while in a foreign country.
 It was terrifying.

 I'm a fan of the film's director, Cate Shortland.
 I'm pretty familiar with her work being that she's an Australian filmmaker.
 I was a massive fan of her first movie Somersault.
 It was a very dark drama that showed a sixteen-year-old girl who runs away from her home and starts up a relationship with an older guy.
-It dealt heavily with her sexual awakening.
-It was also the first time I witnessed the brilliant Abbie Cornish outside of a comedic role and where I first took notice of Sam Worthington.
+It dealt heavily with themes such as her sexual awakening.
+It was also the first time I had witnessed the brilliant Abbie Cornish outside of a comedic role and where I first took notice of Sam Worthington.
 So I had faith Cate Shortland could give us something special again.

 The acting is also top-notch in Berlin Syndrome.
 Teresa Palmer is an actress that I've been watching for years.
-I think this may be her most brave role yet.
-Not only is she completely open when it comes to the sexuality side of the film, she is also brave as some of the things she goes through are pretty horrific.
+I think this may be her most daring role yet.
+Not only is she completely open when it comes to the sexuality side of the film, but she is also brave as some of the things she goes through are pretty horrific.
 Max Riemelt is also great in the movie.
 Probably the darkest character that I've seen him tackle.
 I really grew to hate his character.
 They both do their respected roles justice.
 It was great to see both delve into such dark characters.

 Where I think Berlin Syndrome goes wrong for me is that the movie suffers from so many stupid character decisions.
 I can totally believe that after spending a night with a guy, he locks you in his apartment and you think nothing of it.
-There is a sense of trust there.
+There's this sense of trust there.
 Even on the second day, I would start to panic and realise something isn't right.
 After that, I'd spend the entire day trying to escape while he's at work teaching.
-She had and wasted so many opportunities to escape while he was gone for days on end and she just didn't try hard enough.
+She had and wasted so many opportunities to flee while he was gone for days on end and she just didn't try hard enough.
 This becomes seriously frustrating to watch as an audience member.
 It happens over and over again.

 The movie also has a ton of things that made me really annoyed.
-There is one scene where she has her mobile early on and there is no SIM.
-I'm under the understanding that most if not all mobile phones now have the ability to call emergency numbers even without a SIM or no signal.
-The entire apartment looks made up to not allow women to escape like bulletproof glass or doors that are locked and reinforced.
+There is one scene where she has her mobile early on, and there is no SIM.
+I'm under the understanding that most if not all mobile phones now have the ability to call all emergency numbers even without a SIM or no signal.
+The entire apartment looks made up to not allow a woman to escape like bulletproof glass or doors that are locked and reinforced.
 With eight hours to spare, she could have escaped over and over.
 I keep coming back to the point because I really felt they didn't show her trying enough.
 After three days she just gave up and subjected herself to his abuse.

 Lastly, we have several subplots that end up going nowhere like one that involves a previous victim that doesn't get resolved or have much light shed on it.
 I thought the ending of the film while a happy one, felt like it just ended.
 After sitting through close to two hours of such darkness, I'd have liked a more well-written ending and another one involving Andi and his father.
-I know it's meant to lead Andi and tip him over the edge on making a decision that he was not sure about but it felt like a lot of that stuff could've been left out and it wouldn't have hurt the film.
+I know it's meant to lead Andi and tip him over the edge on making a decision that he was not sure about but it felt like a lot of that stuff could've been left out, and it wouldn't have hurt the film.